tstuefe/JEP387/jep.md

 ## A) Commit chunks on demand and uncommit free chunks

 Currently memory is committed up-front, in a coarse-grained fashion, in the lowest allocation layer.
-A chunk lives in completely committed memory and remains so for its whole life time, regardless whether it is in use or not.
+A chunk is liveing in completely committed memory and remains so for its whole life time, regardless whether it is in use or not.

 ### Proposal

-Chunks shall be individually committable (also in parts where it makes sense) and uncommittable.
+Chunks shall be individually committable - also partwise where it makes sense - and uncommittable.
 Chunks in free lists could be uncommitted and would not count towards the working set size of the VM process.

 Chunks in use by a class loader could be committed lazily and in parts.
 That way large chunks can get handed to class loaders but the full price would not have to be payed up front.